ilri/rmg-dataportal-migration/README.md

 # ILRI Data Portal Migration
 A workflow using [ckanapi-exporter](https://github.com/ckan/ckanapi-exporter) to export metadata from ILRI's CKAN Data Portal to CSV for migration to other data repositories.
+Right now it is unclear whether we'll be aligning to Dataverse's own metadata or some other schema like DDI.

 ## Setup
 If you have [poetry](https://python-poetry.org/) installed you can set up and activate the environment like this: